 And, here’s something you need to know – or may need reminding.
 Having a strong faith is no guarantee your emotions – worry – won’t play tricks on you at times.

 All of us worry, but how you respond when you worry seems to control you as a leader?

-Here are 7 words encouragements for leaders who worry in leadership:
+Here are 7 words encouragements when you do worry: